robusta-dev/holmesgpt/README.md

 <details>
-<summary>Investigate and update OpsGenie Issues with findings</summary>
+<summary>Investigate and update OpsGenie Incidents with findings</summary>

 ```bash
 holmes investigate opsgenie --opsgenie-api-key <PLACEHOLDER_APIKEY>
 ```

 By default OpsGenie investigation results are displayed in the CLI itself.
-But you can use `--update --opsgenie-team-integration-key <PLACEHOLDER_TEAM_KEY>` to get the results as a comment in the OpsGenie issue.
+But you can use `--update --opsgenie-team-integration-key <PLACEHOLDER_TEAM_KEY>` to get the results as a comment in the OpsGenie incident.
+Refer to the CLI help for more info.

 </details>

 <details>
-<summary>Investigate and update PagerDuty Issues with findings</summary>
+<summary>Investigate and update PagerDuty Incidents with findings</summary>

 ```bash
 holmes investigate pagerduty --pagerduty-api-key <PLACEHOLDER_APIKEY>
 ```

 By default PagerDuty investigation results are displayed in the CLI itself.
 But you can use `--update --pagerduty-user-email <PLACEHOLDER_EMAIL>` to get the results as a comment in the PagerDuty issue.
+Refer to the CLI help for more info.

 </details>